 Our executive officers with all corporate responsibilities had 100% of their annual cash incentive tied to corporate performance.
-Our division executive officers had at least 50% of their annual cash incentive tied to division performance.
+Our executive officers with divisional responsibility had at least 50% of their annual cash incentive tied to division performance and the remaining portion tied to corporate performance.

-For fiscal 2011, threshold, target and maximum goals were established for all performance measures at both the corporate and division level.
-Target levels of performance were established based on our annual financial plan, which takes into account our prior fiscal year financial business results, our competitive situation and the general outlook for our business.
+For fiscal 2012, threshold, target and maximum goals were established for all corporate and division performance measures.
+Target levels of performance were established based on our annual financial business plan, which takes into account our prior fiscal year financial business results, our competitive situation and the general outlook for our business during the current fiscal year.
 The EPS threshold goal, which was set at 80% of plan, must have been met in order for there to be any payout for corporate participants and any corporate portion payout for division participants.
-For division participants to receive any division payout, CPC must have been at 80% of plan, or the threshold level of performance.
-Division participants are still eligible to receive a corporate portion payout if CPC is at 60% of plan or greater.
+For division participants to receive any division payout, CPC must have been at least 80% of plan, or the threshold level of performance.
+Division participants are still eligible to receive a corporate portion payout if CPC is at least 60% of plan.

-As provided for and in accordance with our 2010 Plan, the Committee also established specific adjustment events relating to the evaluation of corporate performance for determining payouts under the fiscal 2011 annual cash incentive awards.
-The impact of an acquisition on the fiscal 2011 annual cash incentive award payouts was determined by the size of the acquisition based on projected year one revenue.
+As provided for and in accordance with our 2010 Plan, the Committee also established specific adjustment events for determining corporate performance payouts and division performance payouts under the fiscal 2012 annual cash incentive awards.
+With respect to corporate adjustment events, the impact of an acquisition on the fiscal 2012 annual cash incentive award payouts was determined by the size of the acquisition based on projected year one revenue.
 The impact of any acquisition greater than \$10 million was to be excluded from the payout calculation and the impact of any acquisition less than \$10 million was to be included in the payout calculation.
 Additionally, any externally driven changes in accounting principles and standards were to be excluded if the cumulative net impact on the payout of all such accounting adjustments affected the award payout by more than 2%.
+With respect to division adjustment events, the impact of any acquisition is excluded from the payout calculation.

-Below are tables summarizing the fiscal 2011 corporate performance measures, applicable to each of Messrs.
-Hoffman, Wolfe, Dordell and Ramstad, and the fiscal 2011 weighted aggregate division performance measures for our Exmark, Micro Irrigation and Sitework Systems divisions applicable to Mr. Drazan, together with the threshold, target, maximum and actual levels of performance.
-For corporate results, both actual results for financial reporting purposes and adjusted results used for purposes of the calculating fiscal 2011 annual cash incentive award payouts are provided.
-The adjusted results differ from actual results due to the above-described performance adjustment events approved by the Committee and, specifically, excluded the impact of one acquisition with projected year one revenue in excess of \$10 million.
+Below are tables summarizing the fiscal 2012 corporate performance measures, applicable to Messrs.
+Hoffman, Dordell and Ramstad and Ms. Peterson, and the fiscal 2012 weighted aggregate division performance measures for our Exmark, Micro Irrigation and Sitework Systems divisions applicable to Mr. Drazan, together with the threshold, target, maximum and actual levels of performance.
+For the fiscal 2012 corporate results, both actual results for financial reporting purposes and adjusted results used for purposes of the calculating fiscal 2012 annual cash incentive award payouts are provided.
+The adjusted results differ from actual results due to the above-described corporate performance adjustment events approved by the Committee and, specifically, excluded the impact of two acquisitions during fiscal 2012 since each of these acquisitions had projected year one revenue in excess of \$10 million.
+For the division results for Mr. Drazan, the actual results exclude the impact of the two acquisitions made during fiscal 2012.